 SLEEP

-Humans are accustomed spend their evenings darkly, but now we’re surrounded by artificial lighting all day and night.
-Research has found that this could inhibit the body’s production of the hormone melatonin, which facilitates sleep – and blue light, which is emitted by smartphone and laptop screens, is alleged to be the worst culprit.
-In other words, if you lie on the pillow in the dead of night checking Facebook and Twitter, you’re headed for restless slumber.
+Humans are accustomed to spending their evenings in darkness, but now we’re surrounded by artificial lighting all day and night.
+Research has found that this could inhibit the body’s production of the hormone melatonin, which facilitates sleep – and blue light, which is emitted by smartphone and laptop screens, is said to be the worst culprit.
+In other words, if you lie on the pillow at night checking Facebook and Twitter, you’re headed for restless slumber.

-They found a link with sleep disturbances – and concluded blue light had an element to play.
-How often they logged on, instead of time spent on social media sites, was the next predictor of disturbed sleep, suggesting “an obsessive ‘checking’”, the researchers said.
-The researchers say this might be caused by physiological arousal before sleep, and therefore the bright lights of our devices can delay circadian rhythms.
+They found a link with sleep disturbances – and concluded blue light had a part to play.
+How often they logged on, instead of time spent on social media sites, was the next predictor of disturbed sleep, suggesting “an obsessive ‘checking’,” the researchers said.
+The researchers say this might be caused by physiological arousal before sleep, and the bright lights of our devices can delay circadian rhythms.
 But they couldn’t clarify whether social media causes disturbed sleep, or if people who have disturbed sleep spend longer on social media.

 ADDICTION

-Despite the argument from some researchers that tweeting is also harder to resist than cigarettes and alcohol, social media addiction isn’t included in the latest diagnostic manual for psychological state disorders.
-That said, social media is changing faster than scientists can continue with, so various groups are attempting to check compulsive behaviors associated with its use – for instance, scientists from European countries have invented their own scale to spot possible addiction.
+Despite the argument from some researchers that tweeting may be harder to resist than cigarettes and alcohol, social media addiction isn’t included in the latest diagnostic manual for mental health disorders.
+That said, social media is changing faster than scientists can keep up with, so various groups are attempting to test compulsive behaviors associated with its use – for instance, scientists from European countries have invented their scale to identify possible addiction.

-And if social media addiction does exist, it’d be a kind of internet addiction – which could be a classified disorder.
-In 2011, Daria Kuss and Mark Griffiths from Nottingham Trent University in the UK have analyzed 43 previous studies on the matter, and conclude that social media addiction could be a mental state problem that “may” require professional treatment.
-They found that excessive usage was linked to relationship problems, worse academic achievement, and participation in offline communities, and located that those that might be more liable to a social media addiction include those addicted to alcohol, the highly extroverted, and people who use social media to catch up on fewer ties in the real world.
+And if social media addiction does exist, it would be a kind of internet addiction – which could be classified as a disorder.
+In 2011, Daria Kuss and Mark Griffiths from Nottingham Trent University in the UK analyzed 43 previous studies on the matter and concluded that social media addiction could be a mental health problem that “may” require professional treatment.
+They found that excessive usage was linked to relationship problems, worse academic achievement, and reduced participation in offline communities.
+They also located those who might be more susceptible to social media addiction, including those addicted to alcohol, highly extroverted individuals, and people who use social media to catch up on fewer ties in the real world.

 SELF-ESTEEM

-Women’s magazines and their use of underweight and Photoshopped models are long maligned for stirring self-esteem issues among young women.
-But now, social media, with its filters and lighting and clever angles, is taking on as a primary concern among some campaigning groups and charities.
-Social media sites make quite half of the users feel inadequate, consistent with a survey of 1,500 people by disability charity Scope, and half of 18- to 34-year-olds say it makes them feel unattractive.
+Women’s magazines and their use of underweight and Photoshopped models have long been maligned for stirring up self-esteem issues among young women.
+But now, social media, with its filters, lighting, and clever angles, is becoming a primary concern among some campaigning groups and charities.
+According to a survey of 1,500 people by the disability charity Scope, social media sites make more than half of users feel inadequate, and half of 18- to 34-year-olds say it makes them feel unattractive.